 - (a) The Club Captain is the operational leader of the Club responsible for the general conduct of the members and overall patrolling standards of the club along with the culture, skills development, recruitment and wellbeing of the Life Saving group. - (b) Will perform their duties according to the SLSA Code of Conduct.
 Shall manage adherence to requirements as per LSA, SOP and POMS. - (c) Shall prepare a patrol calendar and roster before the beginning of each season.
 A copy shall be provided to each Patrol Captain for them to distribute to their patrolling members.
 Copies will also be displayed on the club noticeboard, club website and such other locations as may be determined by the Club Captain. - (d) Shall arrange, in conjunction with the Chief Instructor, for the conduct of the skills maintenance for patrol members each season.
-Shall ensure that all members undertaking skills maintenance are provided with an opportunity to update their knowledge/technique of the respective skill maintenance areas ensuring all members eligible for patrol are proficient. - (e) Shall appoint members of the "Emergency Callout Team" that can respond to incidents within the 'Emergency Response Area' as outlined in the Lifesaving Service Agreement.
+Shall ensure that all members undertaking skills maintenance are provided with an opportunity to update their knowledge/technique of the respective skill maintenance areas ensuring all members eligible for patrol are proficient. - (e) Will ensure all active / reserve active and long service competitor bronze members are allocated to patrols. - (f) Shall appoint members of the "Emergency Callout Team" that can respond to incidents within the 'Emergency Response Area' as outlined in the Lifesaving Service Agreement.